bodeni/pyadam4017/README.md

 # pyadam4017
-Python script for connect to module ADAM-4017 and parse input values to CSV file. pySerial module required for work.
+Python script for connect module ADAM-4017 to OrangePi Zero and parse input values to CSV file. pySerial module required for work.